digital-asset/docs.daml.com/docs/3.1/docs/app-dev/explicit-contract-disclosure.rst

 More specifically, each contract's information, such as its arguments, template-id, signatories, etc. are authenticated by incorporating in the contract's contract-id a hash over the relevant contract information, ensuring that any tampering leads to a different contract-id than the one submitted.
-Such a mis-alignment is then caught by all the *honest* participants involved in the transaction.
+All the honest participants involved in the transaction then catch the misalignment.

-In the example above, **Buyer**'s participant can't be tricked if it's honest and would reject the submission with an ``DISCLOSED_CONTRACT_AUTHENTICATION_FAILED``.
-On the other hand, if **Buyer**'s participant is malicious as well and they somehow submit a confirmation request with the malformed payload to other participants involved in the transaction, the other participants will detect the mis-alignment as well and reject the request.
+In the example above, if the **Buyer**'s participant is honest it cannot be tricked and would reject the submission with a ``DISCLOSED_CONTRACT_AUTHENTICATION_FAILED``.
+If **Buyer**'s participant is also malicious and submits a confirmation request with the malformed payload, the other participants involved in the transaction detect the misalignment and reject the request.

 Business logic safeguards
 `````````````````````````

-Generally, as good practice, each Daml application workflow should have business logic preconditions
+As good practice, each Daml application workflow should have business logic preconditions
-that safeguard against mis-use.
+that safeguard against misuse.

 In our example, the ``Offer_Accept`` choice has a *flexible* controller (``buyer``) that is provided as an argument.
 Since any party can exercise the choice by providing the ``disclosedOffer`` disclosed contract at command submission time,
-the choice body must contain safeguards that disallow malicious use, modelled in our example as Daml asserts.
+the choice body should contain safeguards that disallow malicious use, modeled in our example as Daml asserts.

 ::